top of page

 Hydraulic Seas on the Volga River

-The project offers an operative concept of a hydraulic sea to engage with multiple histories of water basins that facilitate infrastructures of hydro energy production.
-This concept derives from infrastructure studies and multidisciplinary research on water and approaches a water reservoir as a techno-scientific body central to a hydroelectric unit, unsettling prominent dam-driven imaginary.
+This project offers an operative concept of a hydraulic sea to engage with multiple histories of water reservoirs that facilitate the hydroenergy infrastructure.
+The concept derives from infrastructure studies and recent investigations into the materiality of water and approaches a constructed body of water as a techno-scientific body elemental to a hydroelectric unit, thus unsettling prominent dam-driven imaginary.

-The project looks into water reservoirs along the flow of the Volga River.
-Particularly, the project investigates the flooding of five towns that occupied the zone of hydropower plants: Korcheva, Kalyazin, Mologa, Puchezh Volzhskiy, and Stavropol Volzhskiy.
+The project looks into the discontinued history of water reservoirs along the Volga River.
+Particularly, it explores the flooding of five towns in the area of the hydropower plants: Korcheva, Kalyazin, Mologa, Puchezh Volzhskiy, and Stavropol Volzhskiy.
 It traces how submerged places persist in memory, underwater, and through material artefacts.
-It engages with objects discovered in field trips to the towns, such as sculptures, photographs, and architectural models, and offers a way to reconsider their histories and interrogate the major narrative of Soviet national world-building endeavour.
+It engages with the objects discovered in field trips to the towns, such as sculptures, photographs, and architectural models, and offers a way to reconsider their histories and interrogate the major narrative of Soviet national world-building endeavour.

-The project takes the shape of a six-chapter video essay, with every chapter presenting an auto-theory fiction story about one hydraulic sea.
-It lands itself between the genres of theory- and auto-fiction to invert the grand style of the explored narrative.
-Instead of reproducing a gaze that glorifies and monumentalizes technologized water bodies, it develops a first-person encounter with them.
-Likewise, the project contrasts gigantomaniac and militarized visual language that portrays water reservoirs with alternative modes of representation.
+The project is a six-chapter video essay, with each chapter structured as an auto-theory fiction story about a specific hydraulic sea.
+It lands itself between the genres of theory- and auto-fiction to invert the grand style of the explored narrative and describe a first-person encounter with them.
+It suggests a form of storytelling that articulates theoretical concepts outside designated fields and immerses them in praxis.
+Likewise, the project contrasts gigantomanic and militarized visual language that portrays water reservoirs with alternative forms of representation.

 presentation: Project Anywhere, The Centre of Visual Art, University of Melbourne and Parsons School of Art, Media and Technology, Parsons School of Design, The New School, 2023; Oceans as Archives Symposium, University of Amsterdam, 2022